TMHBBV/unbxdocs./docs/documentation/getting-started.md

 # What Makes UNBXD Different

+Refer to the given table to know how Unbxd stands out for your traditional or generic search platforms.

 | Traditional Search          | UNBXD Intelligent Search      |
 | :-------------------------- | :---------------------------- |
 | Shows exact keyword matches | Understands customer intent   |